QuantumFluxAlgo/crypto-trading-tool/README.md

    ```
 3. Open your browser to `http://127.0.0.1:8000/docs` to explore the API.

+## Web Dashboard
+The project ships with a lightweight dashboard for viewing portfolios.

+1. Ensure the `TOTP_SECRET` and `API_KEYS` variables are set in your `.env` file.
+2. Run the application with `uvicorn app.main:app --reload` as above.
+3. Navigate to `http://127.0.0.1:8000/web/portfolios` and supply both `X-API-Key`
+   and `X-TOTP` headers.
+The TOTP value should be generated from `TOTP_SECRET`
+   using any authenticator app.

 ## API Reference
 All requests must include an `X-API-Key` header.
 The service currently exposes a single endpoint that is limited to 20 requests per minute per key:
 - `GET /api/v1/coins` – list all coins stored in the database.